 Healthy bitters have been used as a supplemental health aide for centuries.
-In 1098, Hildegard of Bingen was born — a woman, healer, and spiritual mystic credited with enlightening people of the uses and benefits of bitter herbs.
-In the 1800s, bitters were marketed as a cure-all elixirs that could benefit the consumer in almost any way conceivable.
-And now, in the present day, bitters are used to make cocktails and are slowly becoming recognized once again for the health benefits that Hildegard of Bingen had discovered many centuries ago.
+In 1098, Hildegard of Bingen was born.
+Among her many contributions, Hildegard was a healer and spiritual mystic credited with developing a nutritional philosophy, including the use and benefits of bitter herbs.
+In the 1800s, bitters were considered cure-all elixirs that could benefit the consumer in almost any way conceivable.
+And now, in the present day, bitters remain used to make cocktails and are slowly becoming recognized once again for the health benefits that Hildegard of Bingen had proported many centuries ago.

-At Healthy Hildegard, we are advocates for natural bitters and their use in modern diets — not only because Hildegard of Bingen’s teaching speaks to their natural healing benefits, but also because we have experienced them firsthand.
+At Healthy Hildegard, we remain advocates for natural bitters and their use in modern diets — not only because Hildegard of Bingen’s teaching speaks to the natural healing benefits of bitters, but also because of our firsthand experience.

-Because of the shift away from including natural bitters in modern diets, our team here at Healthy Hildegard has developed a natural bitters tablet that allows you include healthy bitters in your diet without having to include them in your meals.
-By simply taking one to two tablets before each meal, you will be ingesting healthy bitters sourced from gentian root, angelica root, ginger root, artichoke leaf, galangal root, cinnamon bark, cardamom seed, and milk thistle seed.
+In response to the trend of abandoning natural bitters in modern diets, our team here at Healthy Hildegard has identified a natural bitters tablet that allows you include healthy bitters in your diet without having to include them in your meals.
+By simply taking one to two tablets before each meal, you ingest healthy bitters made using natural bitters, such as gentian root, angelica root, ginger root, artichoke leaf, galangal root, cinnamon bark, cardamom seed, and milk thistle seed.

 While most people are beginning to realize once again that bitters are a natural health supplement that they could benefit from, most are not as aware of how the bitters are individually benefiting them.
 Because of this, we will speak more to the power of natural bitters below.